 Sadly, the '90s began with further controversy and allegations of indecent behavior when a number of women accused Berry of videotaping them as they went to the bathroom at Berry Park and Berry's Wentzville restaurant, The Southern Air, coupled with numerous erratic live performances that have added fuel to Berry's reputation of being difficult and unpredictable.
 Yet his contribution to Rock 'n' Roll is enormous and still being felt, as his 1986 induction to the Rock and Roll Hall of Fame and the 1987 release of his autobiography and accompanying movie, Hail, Hail, Rock and Roll, have proved.
 As a tribute to the pervasiveness of Chuck Berry in the realm of Rock 'n' Roll, a clip of "Johnny B. Goode" was chosen as a representation of Rock music in the Voyager I spacecraft, proving Chuck Berry and his Rock legacy are truly out of this world.

 In November 2000, Chuck was once again facing legal charges when he was sued by his former pianist Johnnie Johnson, who claimed that he co-wrote over 50 songs, including "No Particular Place to Go", "Sweet Little Sixteen" and "Roll Over Beethoven", that credit Berry alone.
 The case was dismissed when the judge ruled that too much time had passed since the songs were written.

-"If you tried to give rock and roll another name, you might call it 'Chuck Berry'."
+Perhaps John Lennon said it best.
+"If you tried to give Rock And Roll another name, you might call it 'Chuck Berry'."